Skip to main content

 Air bubbles in specimen, delayed icing, venous contamination (dark blood = failure), heparin dilution, and improper labeling cause 40% of ABG rejects.
 Quality assurance requires perfect technique.

-Ready to Pass Your Certification?
+Ready to Pass Your ASCP PBT?

 Not affiliated with ASCP, NHA, or AMT.
-Independently maintained study resource.